ferrilab/bitvec/book/memory-model.md

 observe element `1` of rows 6 through 8.

-`bitvec` happily permits element-aliasing `&mut BitSlice` references to observe the partially-filled elements in the outer columns and middle column of rows 2 through 5, so writes to them must remain synchronized through either single-threaded `Cell` or concurrency-safe atomicity.
+`bitvec` happily permits element-aliasing `&mut BitSlice` references to observe the partially-filled elements in the outer columns, and middle column of rows 2 through 5, so writes to them must remain synchronized through either single-threaded `Cell` or concurrency-safe atomics.
 These domain components can be calculated from the three components of a slice pointer: the base address, the starting bit index, and the bit count.

 This is expressed in the `domain` module’s four enums.